We’re shining a spotlight on some of our women-owned suppliers.

 Flexibility.
 I know how much women have to juggle so we’re really flexible with how people work – there’s always time off to go to Sports Day or the school play, and if a child is sick then employees can work from home.

-To celebrate Women’s History Month, we’ve put together a brand new category on the platform to shine a spotlight on our amazing women-owned and women-led brands!
-You’ll find Bramley, plus the likes of Laylo, TrueStart there.
+You’ll find Bramley, plus the likes of Laylo, TrueStart on the Huggg platform now.
 So if you’re planning on sending gifts, we encourage you to support them.